armory/documentation/_spinnaker_install_admin_guides/halyard-gitops.md

 Don't forget to:
 - Refer to your cloud provider documentation to create a secure endpoint.
 - Secure Halyard's endpoints by limiting IP sources or using security groups of your cloud provider.
-- Make sure Halyard is configured to decrypt secrets.
+- Make sure Halyard is configured to access to your secret store so it can decrypt secrets.
 - Add a DNS record for Halyard

 ### Option 2a: Direct webhook